ucsd-cse29/fa24/src/pa/pa5/index.md

 For example, your shell should be able to handle the following input: `" \tls\t\t-a -l "`, and still run the ls program with the correct `argv` array.

-To split the arguments is very much like what you did in PA3 parsing URLs.
+Splitting the arguments is very much like what you did in PA3 parsing URLs.
 We give a specific suggestion of a function for this PA:

 ### The `strtok()` function